 - Operation Smile Club helps give free reconstructive surgeries to children world-wide.
 For more information about club meetings and events for this year, connect with us on Facebook.

 - AED Club (Alpha Epsilon Delta).
-AED is a pre-health honorary open to any students interested in pursuing a health field; as such, Alpha Epsilon Delta has a diverse range of students who are interested in various health fields such as medicine, pharmacy, nursing, physical therapy, and many others.
+AED is a pre-health honorary open to any students interested in pursuing a health field.
+Alpha Epsilon Delta has a diverse range of students who are interested in various health fields such as medicine, pharmacy, nursing, physical therapy, and many others.
 Visit our website or contact AED by email or at email@example.com.

 - American Medical Student Association.
 We have meetings roughly every 1st, 3rd, and 5th (when applicable) Thursday of each month, where members from the local medical community speak.
 This semester, our speakers include surgeons, pediatricians, possibly current medical students, medical lawyers, dieticians, etc. Pre-med students can direct any questions to firstname.lastname@example.org.
 Further information can be found at the AMSA website at or in this AMSA brochure.

 - The Cardiology Outreach Organization.
 The Cardiology Outreach Organization is a club for pre-med students to get prepared for medical school as well as help prevent obesity related diseases in our community.
 Connect with us on Facebook.
 Club email: email@example.com